I live in the state of Washington. I live in Washington State. And when it comes to capitalization, it's the state of confusion.

 New York State

-When state comes before the state's name, it is lower case, that is, not capitalized:
+When state comes before the state’s name, all three style manuals agree that it is lower case, that is, not capitalized:

 state of Washington